Something About Me

 Writing was the fun part; actually pounding out the final draft on my manual typewriter in the wee hours before the deadline was not.
 My proclivities are still the same, though the computer has saved me much anguish.
 Never mind that it has also added some.

 After leaving Ohio for four years of college in Indiana, I then joined the organization Cru, working with students, which became my lifetime career along with my husband.
 We ended up spending the bulk of our lives—thirty-nine years—in England, Austria, Germany, and Hungary.
 I have come back full-circle to Ohio where we live in a 200-year-old house in what was Shawnee territory.
-We have five (wonderful) adult children and three (wonderful) in-law children, and four (also wonderful) grandchildren.
+We have five (wonderful) adult children and two (wonderful) in-law children, and five (also wonderful) grandchildren.

 Early mornings in spring, summer, and fall, you’re likely to find me on my swing.